exul/keyboards/README.md

 * The battery was too small
 * I liked the design of the Piantor because it's so clean

 That's when I decided to use a dongle.
-This would allow me to have better battery live (the dongle those the heavy lifting instead of the left half).
+This would allow me to have better battery life (the dongle those the heavy lifting instead of the left half).

 I also experimented a lot with tenting solutions: